Jawad-Mufti/Full-Stack-Food-Recipe-Store/README.md

 ## Packaging

-We will use Vue single file components in this assignments.
+We will use Vue single file components .
 These are files that end on .vue and contain HTML, CSS, and JavaScript code.
 To build a Vue.js application, they first have to be packaged into regular files.
 This is done (in this template) using [Browserify](http://browserify.org/).

 We have modified the package.json file so that everytime you run ```npm install```, the packaging process is run as well.
 So if you have changed your frontend, simply re-run ```npm install``` before running ```npm start```.